jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 I'm not sure that Bitcoin will work in the way that I think it will.
 Nobody is.
 But I am sure that if the narrative I spell out above is anywhere near right, the financial system in its current form is due for an abrupt change sometime in the next few years.
+I'm sure that there's no coming back from the government largesse that materialized in 2008, both in terms of the reliance on credit it introduced and the precedent for significant intervention that it broached.

 Bitcoin is designed, intentionally or simply incidentally, as the perfect armor to have on when turmoil hits global markets.
+When governments start to engage in never-before-seen monetary experimentation.
 Trustless settlement makes Bitcoin the ideal ["currency of enemies"](https://twitter.com/murchandamus/status/926928242933510144) and censorship resistance means unconditional liquidity.